Proximal indirect comparison: Reweighting and adjustment proxies

-A sufficient condition for \(\H^{*}\) or \(\Q^{*}\) to be nonempty is the relevance assumption for the proxy \(W\) or \(Z\) stating that it should at least be correlated with the unobserved effect modifiers \(U\), after removing the dependence via the baseline covariates in the source trial.
-If the bridge functions do not exist, the measurements of the proxies will not grant extra information on \(U\) than what can be known from adjusting for \(X\), making them ineffective in mimicking the dependence of \(U\) on \(S\) and of \(Y\) on \(U\).
-See the discussions in \textcite{kallus2022causal}, Examples 3 and 4.
-Some examples of unobserved effect modifiers are the standard of care and the social determinants of health among the RCT participants.
+A sufficient condition for \(\H^{\u}\) or \(\Q^{\u}\) to be nonempty is a relevance assumption for the proxy \(W\) or \(Z\), stating that the proxy should at least be correlated with \(U\) after controlling for the baseline covariates.
+If the bridge functions do not exist, measurements of the proxies will not grant more information on \(U\) than what can be inferred from adjusting for \(X\), making them ineffective in mimicking the dependence of \(U\) on \(S\) and of \(Y\) on \(U\).
+See the discussions in \citet{kallus2022causal}, Examples 3 and 4.
+Some examples of potential unobserved effect modifiers are the standard of care and the social determinants of health among the RCT participants.
 These are often high-dimensional covariates that are not available from the experimental setting.
-Nonetheless, it may be reasonable to posit that only a low-dimensional subset of these covariates strongly contributes to effect modification, such as concomitant medicication and employment stability.
-If this is true, then the number of proxies does not have to be large for the existence of bridge functions.
+Nonetheless, it may be reasonable to posit that only a low-dimensional subset of these covariates strongly contributes to effect modification, such as concomitant medication and employment stability.
+If this is true, then the number of proxies does not have to be large for bridge functions to exist.

-On the observed data distribution, we likewise define two sets of observed bridge functions:
+On the observed data distribution, we define two sets of observed data bridge functions: